wenzowski/vim-config/README.md

 # Compile command-t

-    rvm system #ensure build on Ruby 1.8.7 if using RVM cd ~/.vim/bundle/command-t
+If using RVM or rbenv, make sure to build on system Ruby 1.8.7:

+`$ rvm system` or `$ rbenv shell system`

+Then:

+    cd ~/.vim/bundle/command-t
     bundle
     rake make